Configure HSTS (HTTP Strict Transport Security) for Apache and Nginx

 Within the headers, the max-age defines what period the site is willing to accept HTTPS-only (31536000 in the examples are 12 months).
 Usually, the amount of time is less important.
 This is because the trend is to keep using HTTPS for privacy and data protection anyways.

-Additionally, make sure the top level domain itself is also properly configured for HSTS.
+Additionally, make sure the domain itself is also properly configured for HSTS.
 This reduces attacks on the underlying subdomain names.